covjson/specification/profiles.md

 #### PolygonSeries profile

-- A domain with PolygonSeries profile must have the axes `"composite"` and `"t"` where `"composite"` must have a single Polygon value.
+- A domain with PolygonSeries profile MUST have the axes `"composite"` and `"t"` where `"composite"` MUST have a single Polygon value.
 Polygons are defined in the Polygon profile.
-- A domain with PolygonSeries profile may have the axis `"z"` which must have a single value only.
+- A domain with PolygonSeries profile MAY have the axis `"z"` which MUST have a single value only.
-- The axis `"composite"` must have the data type `"Polygon"` and the component identifiers `"x","y"`.
+- The axis `"composite"` MUST have the data type `"Polygon"` and the component identifiers `"x","y"`.

 Example:
 ```js